top-nav-button-tickets

 I can not come to the auditions.
 What do I do?

 Auditions for VYT shows are really best done in person.
 We get to meet you, you get to meet us and it lets the Director see you at your best!
-On the rare occasion that a young person truly can not attend any of the scheduled auditions, please contact our Production Manager, Jonathan Furedy, at productionmanager@vyt.com and let him know of your conflict.
-If there is an available solution, he will let you know.
+On the rare occasion that a young person truly can not attend any of the scheduled auditions, please contact our Production Manager, Bobby Peatman, at productionmanager@vyt.com and let him know of your conflict.
+This does not necessarily mean you will be able to audition online, but if there is an available solution, he will let you know.

 What are your COVID safety protocols?